 What to Expect

-The CPAP titration study is essentially the same as the polysomnogram with the addition of the CPAP therapy.
-The technician will escort you to a comfortable, private hospital bedroom.
-The bed is a hospital bed.
+The CPAP titration study is essentially the same as a polysomnogram with the addition of the CPAP therapy.
+The technician will escort you to a comfortable, private bedroom.
 The room is equipped with a television set with cable.
-Each room has its own bathroom.
-Our rooms are not decorated as hotel rooms and room service is not available.
 You will be asked to change into sleeping clothes (shorts or sweat pants and a loose top are best).
-The technician will attach the sensors to your head and body, and at approximately 10:30p.m., you will be asked to go to sleep and the CPAP titration study will begin.
+The technician will attach the sensors to your head and body, and at approximately 10:30 p.m. to 11:30 p.m., you will be asked to go to sleep and the CPAP titration study will begin.

 What to do Prior to the CPAP Titration Study

 - Avoid caffeine after noon on the day of the test.
 This includes colas and some other soft drinks, coffee, tea and chocolate.
 If you drink alcohol on a regular basis (every day or almost every day), please have your usual amount on the day of the test.
 If you drink infrequently, (once a week or less) please do not have alcohol on the day of the test.

 - Wash hair with shampoo to remove all hair products and then dry hair.
 Some products can interfere with the electrode contact with your scalp.

 - Remove nail polish from one index finger, either hand, to allow for the placement of an oxygen sensor.

 - Try not to nap on the day of the CPAP titration study.

 - Bring any medications that you usually take at bedtime or in the morning, unless you have specific instructions from your doctor not to do so.
 Also, bring a list of all the medications you have taken in the two weeks prior to the test.